mmbman/Katagiri/genjokoan-notes.md

 ##### 2.2

-> Acting on and witnessing oneself in the advent of myriad things is enlightenment.
+> [TC] Acting on and witnessing oneself in the advent of myriad things is enlightenment.

 - [“*Genjōkōan*: Talk 3” at 48:01](1987-06-07-Genjokoan-Talk-3#4801)

 ##### 2.3

-> Great enlightenment about delusion is Buddhas; great delusion about enlightenment is sentient beings.
+> [TC] Great enlightenment about delusion is Buddhas; great delusion about enlightenment is sentient beings.

 - [“*Genjōkōan*: Talk 3” at 50:17](1987-06-07-Genjokoan-Talk-3#5017)

 ##### 2.4

-There are also those who attain enlightenment on top of enlightenment, and there are those who are further deluded in the midst of delusion.
+> [TC] There are also those who attain enlightenment on top of enlightenment, and there are those who are further deluded in the midst of delusion.

 - [“*Genjōkōan*: Talk 3” at 52:17](1987-06-07-Genjokoan-Talk-3#5217)

 ##### 2.5

-> When the Buddhas are indeed the Buddhas, there is no need to be self-conscious of being Buddhas; nevertheless it is realizing buddhahood — Buddhas go on realizing.
+> [TC] When the Buddhas are indeed the Buddhas, there is no need to be self-conscious of being Buddhas; nevertheless it is realizing buddhahood — Buddhas go on realizing.

 - [“*Genjōkōan*: Talk 3” at 53:10](1987-06-07-Genjokoan-Talk-3#5310)